redhat-developer/vscode-extension-tester/sample-projects/helloworld-sample/README.md

 # Hello World Sample

-This is a Hello World sample extension that shows you how to set up and run simple UI tests for VS Code extensions using the extension tester.
+This is a Hello World sample extension that shows you how to set up and run simple UI tests for VS Code extensions using the ExTester.

 ## Motivation